CyberSecurity

 Explore the DIREC project addressing this topic.

-Together with industry partners, this project aims to identify safety and security requirements for IoT systems and develop algorithms for quantitative risk assessment and decision-making.
+This project aims to identify safety and security requirements for IoT systems and develop algorithms for quantitative risk assessment and decision-making.
 The aim is furthermore to create tools for designing and certifying IoT security training programs that will enable Danish companies to obtain security certification for their IoT devices, thus giving them a lead in a market that is likely to demand such certification in the near future.

 Security and privacy